 i) Financial Assets carried at amortised cost (AC)

+A financial asset is subsequently measured at amortised cost if it is held within a business model whose objective is to hold the asset in order to collect the contractual cash flows and the contractual terms of the financial asset give rise on the specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included in finance income in the profit or loss.
 The losses arising from impairment are recognised in the profit or loss.
-This category applies to Trade and other receivables, Security deposits, Other advance, Loan, Unbilled Income, Interest Receivable etc.
+This category applies to Trade and other receivables, Security deposits, Other advance, Unbilled Income, Interest Receivable etc.

-ii) Financial Assets at Fair Value Through Other Comprehensive Income (FVTOCI)
+ii) Financial Assets at Fair Value through Other Comprehensive Income (FVTOCI)

-A financial asset is subsequently measured at Fair Value through other Comprehensive Income if it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets and the contractual terms of the financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+and selling financial assets and the contractual terms of the financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-iii) Financial Assets at Fair Value Through profit or loss (FVTPL)
+iii) Financial Assets at Fair Value through profit or loss (FVTPL)

 A financial asset which is not classified in any of the above categories is subsequently fair valued through profit or loss.